-This guide covers the logistics: entry requirements, money, language, health, connectivity, cultural norms, transport, and how to structure your time between the two countries.
+Start with the essentials: entry rules, money, language, health, connectivity, cultural norms, transport choices, and a realistic way to divide your time between Georgia and Armenia.
 For detailed day-by-day routes, see our Caucasus road trip itinerary.

 Georgia or Armenia: Which Country First?